389ds/389ds.github.io/docs/389ds/design/ansible-replication-monitoring-design.md

 The tests simulate a multi-instance DS environment, validating the role syntax, execution, and that output is present and not empty.

+## Future Improvements

+The final goal for the Ansible Role will be to use the data to provide feedback to tools like Event Driven Ansible (EDA) or Insights Remediations.
+For that, the result should provide facts that can later be used for managing the systems and/or notifying the administrator about the possible performance issue.

+Other features for consideration:
+- Modules instead of Python scripts: Move the existing scripts to Ansible Modules for the role to use.
+- Security Enhancements: Implement secure handling of sensitive inventory data using mechanisms like Ansible Vault and provide an option and documentation to configure SSH communication.
+- Version Control: Manage different 389 DS versions to accommodate variations in log formats.

 Authors
 =======